Last Updated on

 MARTINI GLASS / COCKTAIL GLASS

-We’ll start with my favourite – so chic, so glamorous with its V shape – I just don’t feel right drinking my martini’s in any other glass.
+We’ll start with my favorite – The Martini Glass - so chic, so glamorous with its V shape – I just don’t feel right drinking my martini’s in any other glass.
 The whole aim of a cocktail glass was that the cocktail stay warm as you would use the stem to bring it to your mouth.
 As there is no ice in cocktails in this shape, you want to try and keep it as cold as possible.
-Also the v shape let's you smell the drink before sipping it!
+Also the v shape lets you smell the drink before sipping it!

 These are pretty much all the same thing.
-For that drinks that is served "on the rocks!" like an Old-Fashioned.
+For that drinks that is served "on the rocks!" like an Old-Fashioned, you'll need a tumbler.
 This time, as the cocktail inside is full of ice, you can hold it with both hands.